 The majority of the Investment portfolio is made up of debt securities and other fixed income securities.
-An increase of 100 basis points in interest yields, with all other variables constant, would decrease the valuation of the Syndicate's investments by an estimated £9.6m (2017: £5.4m decrease) and the impact on the result would be a decrease of £9.6m (2017: £5.4m decrease).
-A comparable decrease in interest rates would increase the valuation and increase the result by the same amount.
+An increase of 100 basis points in interest yields, with all other variables constant, would decrease the valuation of the Syndicate's investments by an estimated £10.5m (2018: £9.6m decrease) and the impact on the result would be a decrease of £10.5m (2018: £9.6m decrease).
+A comparable decrease in interest rates would increase the valuation and increase the result by an estimated £10.3m (2018: £9.6m).